microsoft/project-rome/README.md

 # Project Rome

-"Project Rome" is a project code name for Microsoft's cross-device experiences platform using the Microsoft Graph.
-This toolkit, consisting of API sets on multiple development platforms, allows an app on a client device to interact with apps and services on a host device that is signed in with or receptive to the same Microsoft Account (MSA) or Azure Active Directory (AAD) account.
-This allows developers to program cross-device and cross-platform experiences that are centered around user tasks rather than devices.
+"Project Rome" is a project code name for Microsoft's cross-device experiences platform exposed via the Microsoft Graph and platform-specific native SDKs.
+This SDK toolkit, consisting of API sets on multiple development platforms, enables multiple cross-device and connected-device feature capability sets that allow yorur apps on client devices to interact with your apps and services backend, all centralized around a logged in user identity.
+The user identity is represented by Microsoft Account (MSA) or Azure Active Directiory (AAD) account.
+These capability sets include but are not limited to user activities, notifications, device relay, and nearby share.

 Visit the [Project Rome landing page](https://developer.microsoft.com/en-us/windows/project-rome) for more general information about Project Rome.

 See the [Project Rome docs](https://docs.microsoft.com/windows/project-rome/) for how-to guides and API reference docs that will help you get started integrating Project Rome features into your app.

+See the [Cross-Device Experience docs](https://developer.microsoft.com/en-us/graph/docs/concepts/cross-device-concept-overview) under Microsoft Graph node to find out more about how Project Rome feature capabilities are exposed via Microsoft Graph REST API endpoint.

+## SDK

 Project Rome is currently implemented for the following platforms.
 Follow the links for samples and SDK downloads.